23 Applications of the Conservation Laws

 Notice that this latter equation is a vector equation.

 To find the drag, the x-component of this latter equation is needed, noting that V_{\infty} and V_2 are the inflow and outflow velocities in the x-direction and that the x-component of R is the drag on the section, i.e., D per unit span.
-The pressures far away from the body are at ambient conditions, i.e., around the entire control volume, then the pressure forces are
+The pressures upstream and downstream are equal, i.e., there is no longitudinal pressure gradient, so that

 and so this integral becomes a one-dimensional integral (noting carefully the signs on the components), i.e.,